All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What Is NAD+?

 NAD+ (nicotinamide adenine dinucleotide) is a coenzyme found in every cell of the body.
-It is essential for hundreds of metabolic processes including energy production, DNA repair, gene expression regulation, and cellular signaling.
-NAD+ is not a peptide but is frequently discussed alongside peptides in longevity and wellness contexts.
+It's important for hundreds of metabolic processes including energy production, DNA repair, gene expression regulation, and cellular signaling.
+NAD+ isn't a peptide but is frequently discussed alongside peptides in longevity and wellness contexts.

 NAD+ levels decline by approximately 50% between the ages of 40 and 60.
 This decline is linked to age-related metabolic dysfunction, increased DNA damage, and reduced cellular energy.
 Supplementation through IV infusion, subcutaneous injection, or oral precursors (NMN, NR) aims to restore NAD+ levels.